opeik/tekken-handbook/Basics/Movement.md

 ## Back Dash
 ### Creating Space
-Like most fighting games, to win a round, you need to deplete the opponent's life gauge by dealing damage.
-You can't just run at the opponent though since you're not able to guard while moving forwards.
-The opponent's long range attacks will clip you before you can close in.
+Like most fighting games, to win a round you need to deplete the opponent's life gauge by dealing damage.
+You can't just run at the opponent though, since you’re not able to guard while moving forwards, and the opponent's long range attacks will clip you before you can close in.

 {% include video.html url="UnhealthyChiefCobra" class="float-right float-figure"
 description="Despite Kazuya's jabs moving him forward, Korean Back Dashing causes them to whiff" %}